work-nitin/feed-reader-udacity/README.md

 # Project Overview
 Its a web-based application that reads RSS feeds.
 # Steps to test the HTML and Javascript with Jasmine Testing Tool
+I have included the various files and Js files which are provided by Udacity for the FEED READER PROJECT.
+I have updated the feedreader.js file with the test which I would like to perform once the index.html file get invoke.

+# Steps
 Open the index.HTML and once Jasime is installed you should see the Jasmine test window at the bottom of your HTML once DOM is loaded fully.
+Various tests for the RSS feeds are written in feedreader.js file which will be used to test the RSS Feeds Functionality for the various URL's.

-Documentation and started guides: http://jasmine.github.io For a quick start guide of Jasmine, see the beginning of http://jasmine.github.io/edge/introduction.html
+#Documentation and started guides:
+ http://jasmine.github.io For a quick start guide of Jasmine, see the beginning of http://jasmine.github.io/edge/introduction.html

- Installation
+#Installation
  For the Jasmine NPM module:
  https://github.com/jasmine/jasmine-npm